 What’s more, when little ones sleep badly, so do mum and dad!
-Fortunately, there are steps you can take to relieve the sweating and help your child get a better night’s sleep.
-Let’s find out what causes night sweats in children, and what you can do to help ease the discomfort for your little ones.
+But fortunately there are steps you can take to relieve baby sweating and help your child get a better night’s sleep.
+Let’s find out the causes of night sweats in children, and what you can do to help ease the discomfort for your little ones.

 So what causes a child to sweat excessively?
 As with adults, night sweats in children can be caused by a variety of factors, including certain types of medication, an infection, or an underlying medical condition.
 But if your little one suddenly begins sweating at night while sleeping, and you’re wondering when to be concerned about night sweats in children, it’s worth checking in with your doctor.

 One of the main causes of night sweats in children, however, is simply that the child’s body has not yet developed the ability to properly regulate temperature.
 Adults and children tend to warm up more in the deeper stages of sleep.
 However, for little ones this can be more problematic, due to their immature temperature regulation systems and a greater proportion of sweat glands compared to body size.
-The result is a hot, clammy body which can wake them in the night.
-While this can affect children of any age, cold night sweats in toddlers and babies are even more common, as they are less able to regulate their own temperature.
+The result is a hot, clammy body which can cause baby sweating.
+While this can affect children of any age, cold night sweats in toddlers and babies are even more common, as they are less able to regulate their own temperature and cool themselves down.

-Excessive sweating at night is often caused by a combination of this inability to regulate temperature and a sleeping environment which is simply too warm.
+Excessive sweating at night in children is often caused by a combination of this inability to regulate temperature and a sleeping environment that is simply too warm.

 How to stop night sweats in children

-If you’re worried about your child sweating in their sleep, there are a few simple steps you can take to help your child sweat less and get a better night’s sleep:
+If you’re worried about your toddler sweating a lot in their sleep, there are a few simple steps you can take to help them sweat less and get a better night’s sleep:

 How wool bedding can ease night sweats in children

-- Looking for ways to help stop night sweats in children to help improve their sleep?
+Looking for ways to help prevent night sweats in children to help improve their sleep?
 Wool bedding is a great way to keep your little one cool and combat the causes of night sweats in children.
-As well as preventing overheating it wicks moisture away, reducing the chances that your child will wake up sweaty and cranky.
-If that wasn’t enough, wool bedding from Woolroom is also hypoallergenic and dust mite free, making it suitable for little ones with allergies too.
+As well as avoiding overheating, it wicks moisture away, reducing the chances that your child will wake up sweaty and cranky.
+And if that wasn’t enough, wool bedding from Woolroom is also hypoallergenic and dust mite free, making it suitable for little ones with allergies too.
 It’s even machine washable, making it easy to keep clean – the perfect combination for your kids’ bedroom!

 “My youngest son suffered badly with night sweats waking every night at a similar time and of course waking Mum or Dad.
 We changed from a feather duvet and cotton mattress protector to a wool duvet and wool mattress protector, amazingly this solved the problem overnight.
 No more waking up Mum and Dad!”